Last editedOct 20223 min read

 1. Direct bank payments are the way to pay

 Bank debit, often referred to as Direct Debit in the UK, is a bank-to-bank payment mechanism, where the seller pulls funds from their customer’s bank whenever those funds are due, under a single, upfront authorisation.

 It’s the most preferred digital subscription payment method in five of the nine markets we surveyed.

-For B2B digital subscriptions, bank debit is preferred by 42% of UK respondents.
-The ubiquitous credit card is only preferred by 37%.
-In Germany, the gap is even wider, with 52% preferring bank debit, while 38% prefer credit card (although bank transfer is most popular in Germany, at 54%).
+For B2B digital subscriptions, bank debit is preferred by 44% of UK respondents.
+The ubiquitous credit card is only preferred by 34%.
+In Germany, the gap is even wider, with 52% preferring bank debit, while 36% prefer credit card (although bank transfer is most popular in Germany, at 54%).
 Spain has the highest preference for bank debit, at 60%.
 It is also the most preferred method in France, Australia and Denmark.
-The graph below shows the full breakdown of what percentage of businesses would be likely to pay digital subscriptions by bank debit vs. corporate credit card:

 While bank debit rules in other major markets, the US and Canada still have the strongest preference for corporate credit cards.
 In the US 54% of businesses would be likely to pay by credit card, while in Canada it’s slightly higher at 55%.

 Even in these markets where bank debit is not traditionally used for B2B SaaS purchases, it is still the 2nd most preferred payment method.
 38% of US businesses and 43% of Canadian businesses would be likely to use bank debit to pay digital subscriptions.